HLOIII/harry-readme-generator/README.md

 ## Description

-The main purpose of this project is to provide a tool for generating professional REAME.md file.
-Using this tool, users answer a series of questions about differnet sections of README.
+The purpose of this project is to provide a tool for generating professional README.md files.
+Using this tool, users answer a series of questions about different sections of README.
 Their answers will be captured and displayed in a clean and professional README file.
 ## Table of Contents
 * [Description](#description)
 * [Installation](#installation)